soehlert/plex_lastfm_now_playing/README.md

 1. It will use your API_KEY and API_SECRET to get an auth url.
 2. You need to click that link and accept the application in last.fm.
-3. Once you've done that, it will ask you for your last.fm username.
+3. Once you've done that, go back to this site and it will ask you for your last.fm username; submit.
 4. (This part is invisible to you - it happens behind the scenes) Once you complete that, it grabs a session key and stores it for you in a .env file in the volume specified in your docker compose file or in the path `$currentWorkingDirectory/lastfm-data/.env`